 But, here comes a hunch.
-We can only use experimental and hypothesis-driven techniques on the parts, only if we have started top-down on the whole first, and then recursively on the parts if necessary.
+We can only use experimental and hypothesis-driven techniques on the parts, only if we have started with this top-down integrative approach on the whole first, and then with the same approach on the parts, if necessary.
 Why?
-Because, in product development we have high complexity, which need to be reduced with a systems design, in order to get parts that can be integrated together to a unified whole.
-But, although a proper systems design has been done, it is still very complicated with a lot of interdependencies between our teams and between the modules/sub-systems of our product that we need to keep track of.
+Because, in product development we have high transdisciplinary complexity, which need to be reduced with a systems design, in order to get parts that can be integrated together to a unified whole.
+But, although a proper systems design has been done, it still remains transdisciplinary complexity/complicatedness, as well as a lot of interdependencies between our teams and between the modules/sub-systems of our product that we need to keep track of.
 This means that trying to improve one part or making team improvements are difficult due to the high connectivity.
 The complexity makes it very easy to sub-optimise, and therefore it is not legitimate to use hypothesis-driven approaches on the parts without thoughtful consideration on the whole first.
 To be tangible, it is the non-functional requirements on the whole, like for example system performance and fault handling, that need to be part of the systems design on the whole, to achieve the parts that with some planned iterations (prototypes), finally will integrate to a unified whole.
 And attentive readers that had examined the earlier blog post Aggregation vs Integration vs false Integration, will understand that if the systems design is neglected, it will as well lead to the treacherous false integration, which is the result of trying to make product development look like manufacturing.

 First we need to distinguish a problem from a problem, where we have two different types of problems.
 If our problem is to develop our product from start, see product development above.